-Former Secretary of State Madeleine Albright and Harvard Kennedy School professor David Gergen served as co-chairs as IAP brought together a distinguished panel of leaders in those five sectors for full-day meetings at the Aspen Institute headquarters in December 2012 and April 2013.
+Former Secretary of State Madeleine Albright and Harvard Kennedy School professor David Gergen served as co-chairs and IAP brought together a distinguished panel of leaders in those five sectors for full-day meetings at the Aspen Institute headquarters in December 2012 and April 2013.
 Panelists collaborated to author Principled Pluralism, a white paper on proven strategies to increase respect for diverse religious identities in the public sphere, foster positive interfaith interactions, and form productive partnerships among people of different faiths in the service of the common good.

 In the years to follow, IAP worked on additional publications such as Interfaith Engagement in West Michigan and Religious Diversity and Youth Development.
 These and other early publications continue to shape and inform our work.

 The intensified rhetoric of the 2016 election year moved Meryl Chertoff to dedicate more resources to the passion project she had kept alive alongside her main focus in the Justice & Society Program.
 She hired Zeenat Rahman (now the Executive Director of the University of Chicago’s Institute of Politics) to direct the project, and Allison K. Ralph, Ph.D., first as consulting editor and eventually as Assistant Director.